 - Find free, online resources such as this one.

-- Practice sight-reading meters and tuplets beyond those taught in this series.
+- Seek out and sight-read music with meters and tuplets beyond those taught in this series.

-Listen to excellent performances of compositions and follow along with the score.
-I prefer to use a hardcopy.
+Listen to excellent performances of compositions and follow along with the scores.
+I prefer to use a hard copy.
 But if you prefer an online experience, listen and watch any of the countless YouTube postings of great musical performances combined with scores.
 I usually use the search terms ‘score’ or ‘scrolling score’ as well as the name of the composer and instrument(s) that interest me.
 For example, I found this while searching the terms: score, Villa-Lobos and guitar.